 Host: Now, in your coaching, you help high achievers breakthrough limiting mindset barriers.

 Host: And I’m not aware that I have limits to my thinking or mindset barrier.
 I'm not aware of that.

 Host: Does everyone have a mindset barrier?
 Or do like people like Steve Jobs and Elon Musk, they don't have limits that's why they're so successful.
 Is that the thing?

 Irena: Yes.
 That's probably exactly the thing.
-And I’m not saying they don’t have any limiting beliefs because, you know, certainly they do but not the same ones that other people have, 97% of the human population has the limiting beliefs.
-They’re all based in fear and only 3% of people and I’m guessing Elon Musk just like Steve Jobs, these people are, you know, all of these that are famous, Oprah Winfrey, do not have that fears.
-Some of these fear-based beliefs are not going above and beyond and going into the unknown.
+And I’m not saying they don’t have any limiting beliefs because, you know, certainly they do, but not the same ones that other people have.
+97% of the human population has limiting beliefs.
+They’re all based in fear and only 3% of people and I’m guessing Elon Musk just like Steve Jobs, these people are, you know, all of these that are famous, Oprah Winfrey, do not have those fears.
+Some of these fear-based beliefs are not going above and beyond, and going into the unknown.

 Irena: But the people like me, 97%, we do have these limiting beliefs and they've been instilled into us by our parents who have them and who would be afraid again, it’s fear-based, who would be afraid that if we don't have them we would not be able to function in the society and would not be able to be successful as a human being.

 Host: Is there a way to overcome this?

 Irena: There is.
 The same way I said before, you talk to your subconscious mind.
 The thing is this, you don't really know what it is that can hold you back.
 We only see the consequences.
 In other words, the people I coach with, the high achievers that I coach would say something like, “I don't know.
 I have an issue with making a decision.
 Could you help me?
 What decisions should I make on this?
 I don’t know.
 Why I can’t…” And then you start digging and digging and digging until you get to the very core.
 And I have one client who was, “If I make a decision, people get hurt”.